MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/detail-page-checklist.md

 ## Videos

 If an image is worth a thousand words, then a video is worth a thousand images.
 Videos are the most effective way to communicate the benefits of using your app.
 It will be placed in front of all your screenshots on the app details page.
 Make sure you talk about:

-* how your app works
+* How your app works.
-* what can be achieved with it
+* What can be achieved with your app.
-* the benefits of using it
+* The benefits of using your app.
-* who it is for
+* Who your is for.

 Remember to keep your presentation short and sweet — somewhere between 30-90 seconds.